int-brain-lab/atlas/streamlines/README.md

 ### Hardware requirements

-- At least 64GB of RAM are recommended.
+- At least 64GB of RAM
-- At least 250GB of free space on an SSD.
+- At least 250GB of free space on an SSD
-- A NVIDIA graphics processing unit (GPU) with at least 8GB of video memory is required.
+- A NVIDIA graphics processing unit (GPU) with at least 8GB of video memory

 ### Software requirements